eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 We hope you like this app.
 Suggestions are welcome, and can be submitted via the [source repo](https://github.com/plotly/dash-sample-apps/) or [on Twitter](https://twitter.com/EGouillart).

-There is an [open pull request in scikit-image](https://github.com/scikit-image/scikit-image/pull/4739) to integrate into scikit-image the code in order to extract features, train the classifier and predict the class of unlabeled pixels.
-If the PR is accepted, the image processing code will consist only of calling two scikit-image functions, which parameters correspond directly to the elements of the user interface in the Dash application.
+There is an [open pull request in scikit-image](https://github.com/scikit-image/scikit-image/pull/4739) to integrate the code into scikit-image in order to extract features, train the classifier and predict the class of unlabeled pixels.
+If the PR is accepted, the image processing code will consist only of calling two scikit-image functions, whose parameters correspond directly to the elements of the user interface in the Dash application.

 For more image-related interactive applications, checkout the [Dash gallery](https://dash-gallery.plotly.host/Portal/?search=image)!